depuits/FS22_ShelterMatters/README.md

 **Outside a Shelter**
 ![Outside Shelter Example](indicationOutside.jpg)

+This icon can be disabled using the [`smToggleShelterStatusIcon` command](#7-Toggle-icon-status) or by editing the save file.

 #### Additional Notes

 - The shelter status updates dynamically as the vehicle or tool moves in or out of a shelter.